julianpoy/recipesage-docs/docs/tutorials/settings/import.md

 title: Importing Data
 ---

-The options documented here apply to the `Side Menu -> Settings -> Import Recipe Data` page and the subpages withit.
+The options documented here apply to the `Side Menu -> Settings -> Import Recipe Data` page and the subpages within.

 # Supported Import Data Sources